 Mr Brainwash biography in Biographies from the artzine on artrepublic.com

 Mr Brainwash or MBW is the moniker of eccentric French filmmaker Thierry Guetta.
 After years filming the likes of Banksy and Obey he has put down the camera and taken up the spray-can and become one of California’s most prolific street artists.
-A maverick of the artworld, Mr. Brainwash's trademark positive message and playful spirit has taken the world by storm.
+A maverick of the art world, Mr Brainwash has a trademark positive message and playful spirit that has taken the world by storm.

 Mr Brainwash started documenting the street art of Obey back in 1999, and it was through Obey that he was introduced to Bansky.
 MBW has collected hours of footage often risking his own neck following artists at work.
 He is still filming today at events such as the massively successful Cans festival under Waterloo train station.

 It was the introduction to Banksy that helped MBW make the transition from a voyeur of street art into a participant.
 He graduated from a few hand drawn stickers to making giant sized paste-ups, and his iconic imagery is now seen on the streets of New York and Los Angeles.

 In June 2008, Mr Brainwash made his art show debut with one of Los Angeles's most memorable solo exhibitions; Life is Beautiful, held at the historic CBS Studios on Sunset Boulevard.
 It featured over 100 works, including a 20-foot robot made of old televisions, a life-size recreation of Edward Hopper's Nighthawks and a pyramid made from 20,000 books, and had fans queuing round the block to get in on its opening night.